-David: Sin nature and we're all born with that.
+David: Sin nature and we’re all born with that.
 It will be with us all the way until we die, until Christ returns, if we know Christ personally, put our faith in Him.
-So, we'll always have that bent, always there.
+So, that’s … we’ll always have that bent, always there.
 And bottom line is, I want to do what I want to do.

 And Satan is a master at what he does.
 He’s the best.
 We all have weaknesses, born with certain tendencies in certain areas.
 We mentioned the trees last time.
 Everybody’s got a tree or two that they’re prone to go toward.
 Satan’s gonna make sure every day of your life or at certain key points when you’re most weak, to have that tree right in front of your face.
 And it’s gonna be tough to resist if you’re not prepared for that.